 This happened to me on one occasion.

-It is highly recommended to first download the proprietary firmware packages to ensure your Internet connection won't be lost after the new install is completed, especially if you've got access to only that one computer on the network.
-Alternatively, if something goes wrong but you can access the Internet with more devices available on your network, the firmware can always be downloaded from other device.
+It is highly recommended to first download the proprietary firmware packages to ensure your Internet connection won't be lost after the new install is completed, especially if you can access the network from that one computer only.

 Be that as it may, this is how I listed all PCI devices to find out my WLAN wireless network controller information on my Ubuntu: